selfdefined/web-app/11ty/definitions/suicide.md

 ## Usage Tips

-- When discussing suicide, avoid mentioning details of methods used and suggesting that these are "easy" or "painless" to reduce the risk of imitation.
-Also avoid suggesting that suicide is an "easy way out".
+- Avoid mentioning details of methods used and suggesting that these are "easy" or "painless" to reduce the risk of imitation.
+- Avoid suggesting that suicide is an "easy way out".
 - Avoid speculation over possible triggers: Suicide is complex and not necessarily the result of a single event.
 Attempting to explain away suicide with a specific cause downplays the wider circumstances and the impact on all those affected.
 - Rather than saying that a person "committed suicide", instead say that a person "died by suicide".
 This frames suicide as a symptom of wider conditions and the individual as a victim rather than a perpetrator.
 - Discussing or reporting on suicide can be an opportunity to signpost the support available and educate people about the importance of mental wellbeing.